 In the case of a flat roof, solar installers will usually opt to use racking systems that mount your panels up at an optimal angle.
 While this allows for your panels to face the sun more directly, you may be limited when it comes to your system size.
 Tilting panels up on a flat roof will lead to the panels shading one another unless you space and stagger the rows of panels out on the roof.
 As a result, you can’t install as many panels as you would otherwise be able to if the solar panels were flush against the surface.

 Solar panels work well in the winter, but you will typically see a dip in total energy production during particularly bad winters due to snow covering your panels and reducing their power output.
-One way to counteract winter production dips is to install your panels at a lower angle than your latitude.
+During the winter in the northern hemisphere, the sun is low in relation to the horizon, so one way to counteract winter production dips is to install your panels at a steeper angle than your latitude—somewhere around 60 degrees is optimal.
 By doing this, you are setting up your panels to perform more efficiently in the winter because they will more directly face the sun as it shines from a lower point in the sky.
-However, installing panels at angles of around 15 degrees or less can backfire, as snow won’t easily fall off of your array.
+Plus, installing panels at lower angles can also backfire because snow wont easily slide off of your array.
 This will lead to long-lasting snow cover and decreased electricity production.
+If you’re wondering what the best dates are to adjust your solar panel tilt, we recommend adjusting to the winter angle around September 15th, and then adjusting them to the spring and summer angles around March 15th.

 Orientation of the panels